 Pros reveal most popular countertops for remodels

-When it comes to your kitchen, the countertops play a big role in both functionality and appearance.
+When it comes to your kitchen, the countertops play a big role in functionality and appearance.
 It's one of the most important areas to consider during any kitchen remodel.
-Just like everything else, trends for countertops come and go with the time as technologies improve.
+Just like everything else, trends come and go as technologies improve.

 Currently, trends in kitchen countertops favor the most durable, affordable and aesthetically pleasing materials.
 Experts agree granite is the most requested material for countertops in today’s remodels.

 “Granite is the most popular trend to date,” says Dewayne Randle of highly rated Irving Counter Top in Irving, Texas.
 “Granite is a natural stone that comes in a wide range of colors and patterns.
 The colors naturally vary throughout, making it unique.
 You won’t find a piece of granite that’s identical to another.
 It’s highly resistant to heat and scratching, making it the most durable countertop material available.”

 The Dallas-area countertop installer says granite has become more affordable to homeowners during the past several years, which has been a contributing factor to its popularity.

 “The price varies between $38 and $75 per square foot,” Randle says.